-An annual bonus may be earned each year based on an individual's performance against both financial and individual strategic goals.
-For each NEO, the AIP bonus target amount is determined according to the executive's business/function complexity, size, and overall impact on Dover's results, as well as strategic leadership and managerial responsibility.
+An annual bonus may be earned each year based on an NEO's performance against both financial objectives tied to the NEO's business unit and individual strategic goals.
+Each NEO's bonus target amount is determined according to the NEO's business/function complexity, size and overall impact on Dover's results, as well as strategic leadership and managerial responsibility.
+We believe that balancing the measurement of performance for the annual bonus between financial and strategic objectives is important in mitigating risk and executing on our long-term strategy for value creation.